ndrean/caching_an_api/README.md

 # if you don't use use the short name but the flag --name, then a@example.com
 $ iex --sname a -S mix
 iex> Node.connect(:a@MacBookND)
+iex> iex --sname a --erl "-connect_all false" -S  mix
 ```

 ## Mnesia